2025 Chinese Grand Prix

 The 2025 Chinese Grand Prix (officially known as the Formula 1 Heineken Chinese Grand Prix 2025) was a Formula One motor race that was held on 23 March 2025 at the Shanghai International Circuit in Shanghai, China.
 It was the second round of the 2025 Formula One World Championship and the first of six Grands Prix in the season to utilise the sprint format.

-Lewis Hamilton in the Ferrari took sprint pole position and kept the lead to win the sprint ahead of Oscar Piastri in the McLaren and Max Verstappen in the Red Bull.
-Piastri took his maiden career pole position for the main race, ahead of George Russell in the Mercedes and teammate Lando Norris.
+Lewis Hamilton in the Ferrari took sprint pole position and kept the lead to win the sprint ahead of Oscar Piastri (McLaren) and Red Bull driver Max Verstappen.
+Piastri took his maiden career pole position for the main race, ahead of George Russell driving for Mercedes and teammate Lando Norris.

 In the main race, Piastri converted his pole position to a win ahead of teammate Norris and Russell.
 Following the race, Charles Leclerc, Lewis Hamilton and Pierre Gasly were disqualified from fifth, sixth and eleventh respectively.
 Leclerc and Gasly were disqualified due to their cars being underweight, whilst Hamilton was disqualified due to excessive plank wear.

-This marked the first time in Formula One that both Ferraris were disqualified from a Grand Prix.
-(Note: Both Ferrari cars were initially disqualified after the 1999 Malaysian Grand Prix, but the team lodged an appeal that was ultimately upheld.)
+The result meant that Norris extended his lead in the Drivers' Championship to eight points over Verstappen, with Russell a further point adrift in third.
+Following his first win of the season, Piastri moved to fourth with 34 points.
+McLaren extended their lead in the Constructors' Championship to 21 points over Mercedes, while Red Bull remained in third with 36 points.
+Despite the double disqualification, Ferrari progressed to fifth with 17 points, the same amount with Williams in fourth.
+Prior to the 2026 Dutch Grand Prix, this race marked Liam Lawson's most recent start for the senior Red Bull team.
+Following two consecutive pointless races, Lawson was swapped with Yuki Tsunoda from the following Japanese Grand Prix onward.

 Background

-The event was held at the Shanghai International Circuit in Shanghai for the 18th time in the circuit's history, across the weekend of 21–23 March.
+The event took place across the weekend of 21–23 March and was the 18th edition of the Chinese Grand Prix, all of which had been held at the Shanghai International Circuit in Shanghai.
 The Grand Prix was the second round of the 2025 Formula One World Championship and the 18th running of the Chinese Grand Prix.
 It was also the first of six Grands Prix in the season to utilise the sprint format and the second time overall that the Chinese Grand Prix featured it.

-Prior to the event, teams and tyre supplier Pirelli faced what the FIA referred to as logistical issues regarding the transportation of equipment from Melbourne, venue of the preceding Grand Prix, to Shanghai.
-As a result, the FIA gave special dispensation to reduce the night curfew period on Wednesday before this event only from 11.5 hours to just six hours in order to minimise the impact of these issues on the event.
+Prior to the event, teams and tyre supplier Pirelli faced "logistical issues" involving the transportation of equipment from Melbourne, venue of the preceding Grand Prix, to Shanghai.
+As a result, the FIA gave special dispensation to reduce the night curfew period on Wednesday before the event from eleven and a half to six hours in order to minimise the impact on the event.

 Championship standings before the race

 Going into the event, Lando Norris led the Drivers' Championship with 25 points, 7 points ahead of Max Verstappen in second, and 10 ahead of George Russell in third.
-McLaren and Mercedes, both holding 27 points, entered this round as the leaders of the Constructors' Championship from Red Bull Racing, who are third with 18 points.
+McLaren entered the round as Constructors' Championship leaders on 27 points, ahead of Mercedes, also on 27 and Red Bull Racing, who were third with 18 points.